danilnagy/dmc/_posts/2015-10-14-server-side-analysis.md

 Here we are using the 'document' object, which stores a reference to our entire HTML page.
 We are then using the document's `.getElementById()` method to locate the checkbox (remember that when we created it in the HTML code we assigned it an id of "heatmap").
 Finally, we access the checkbox's `.checked` property to see if the checkbox is currently checked.
 Then, we are storing this value in a new variable called 'checked'.

 Now that we have this information, let's append it to the query string of the request being set to the server.
-Find the request line again, and chenge it to read:
+Find the request line again, and change it to read:

 ```javascript
 request = "/getData?lat1=" + lat1 + "&lat2=" + lat2 + "&lng1=" + lng1 + "&lng2=" + lng2 + "&w=" + w + "&h=" + h + "&cell_size=" + cell_size + "&analysis=" + checked